-Talking about History
+Talk about History

 With 7 and 10 year-olds, our kids are aware of President Lincoln, the Civil War, and slavery, but seeing how slaves lived and were treated at Mt.
 Vernon was different.
 Washington felt he couldn’t attend to the issue during his presidency.

 Instead, he left instructions in his will to release the slaves after Martha passed away.
 She ended up doing so just a year after George died.
 Between visiting the sleeping quarters and helpful displays in the museum, it was easy to discuss this era in ways that our kids understood.